sergeirocks100/GearStation_Yog/.github/CONTRIBUTING.md

 Regarding sprites & sounds, you must credit the artist and possibly the codebase.
 All yogstation assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.
 However if you are porting assets from GoonStation or usually any assets under the [Creative Commons 3.0 BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/3.0/) are to go into the 'goon' folder of the yogstation codebase.

 ## A word on Git
-All .dmm .dm .md .txt .html are required to end with CRLF(DOS/WINDOWS) line endings,git will enforce said line endings automatically.
+All .dmm, .dm, .md, .txt, and .html files are required to end with CRLF(DOS/WINDOWS) line endings.
+Git will enforce said line endings automatically.
 Other file types have non enforced line endings.